Camerode/Voice-Assistant/README.md

 ### Step 3 - Setting up an environment
 Now, here's where it gets a little more in-depth, during this process, do not close the command prompt or terminal.
 Open "Command Prompt" or "Terminal", what we're going to do is create an environment to run the Voice Assistant, think of this as a private house specifically for one use.
-In the Prompt/Terminal, write: `conda create -n VirtualAssistant python=3.9.13`.
+In the Prompt/Terminal, write: `conda create -n VoiceAssistant python=3.9.13`.
 Let it load for a bit, it will ask if you're sure that you wish to make this environment, type `y` and hit enter.
 This will set up the environment.

 This environment will be used to install the python dependencies to allow the Voice Assistant to run.

 ### Step 4 - Visual Studio Code
 Each IDE is different, but do the same thing.
-However, starting off, open Visual Studio Code and click clone repository from GitHub, search for `Camerode/Voice-Assistant`, now click: `View` -> `Command Palette` -> `Python: Select Interpreter` -> `Python 3.9.13 ('Voice Assistant')...`.
+However, starting off, open Visual Studio Code and click clone repository from GitHub, search for `Camerode/Voice-Assistant`, now click: `View` -> `Command Palette` -> `Python: Select Interpreter` -> `Python 3.9.13 ('VoiceAssistant')...`.
 This has selected the environment for us to install the package.
 If we were to change the environment/interpreter, the packages would not be installed, this way it is all in one location.

 ### Step 5 - Installing Requirements
-This part is entertaining to watch (from personal experience)..., in Visual Studio Code, click `Terminal` on the top bar, and `New Terminal`, in that terminal run: `pip install -r requirements.txt`.
+This part is entertaining to watch (from personal experience)..., in Visual Studio Code, click `Terminal` on the top bar, and `New Terminal`, in that terminal run:
+`pip install -r requirements.txt` If this isn't available, then add the pathway in to it:
+`pip install -r /path/to/file/requirements.txt`, you can get this by right clicking on it and say copy path.
 If it didn't install, then the repository wasn't cloned properly.

 ### Step 6 - Run the program
 The main executable file is `VA.py`, simple open that file and click the small `>` arrow in the top right, enjoy!